marco-brandizi/test_repo/git-cheat-sheet.md

 git push -u origin branch
 ```

-Name the branch you want to send up, else it will take master, even if you’re on a different branch.
+Name the branch you want to send up, else it will take 'master' or 'main', even if you’re on a different branch.

 [Reference](http://www.mariopareja.com/blog/archive/2010/01/11/how-to-push-a-new-local-branch-to-a-remote.aspx)

 See also:
   * [how to setup an upstream branch](https://devconnected.com/how-to-set-upstream-branch-on-git/)
   * [upstream tracking](https://mincong.io/2018/05/02/git-upstream-tracking/)

 ## Updating from upstream (aka pull from upstream)